jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 -   Matches all html .txt files created by sort_jav.py
 -   Creates a .nfo metadata file that is readable by Media servers like Emby/Jellyfin

 `Set-JAVNfo.ps1` will run a recursive search of .txt files located in the `path` specified in your settings file.
-A .nfo metadata file will be generated with information such as title, release date, studio, genres, and actors.
+A .nfo metadata file will be generated with information such as title, release date, studio, genres, actors, actor thumb URL.
 Set `prefer-r18-titles` true to do an additional scrape of R18.com for better translated titles in your metadata.

 ### Get-R18ThumbUrls.ps1

--   Scrapes R18 for all actor thumbnails and creates a csv database for Actor-ThumbnailUrl
+-   Scrapes R18 for all actor thumbnails and creates a csv database for actor name and their thumbnail URL.

 `Get-R18ThumbUrls.ps1` will take a while to run, as it needs to parse over 300 pages of R18 actors.
 I have provided recent (Aug-30-2019) scrape files created with this script for you to use if you do not want to create your own file.
 Use `R18-Aug-30-2019-last-first.csv` if you have `name-order` set to _last_, and vice versa.
 Specify this path in `r18-export-csv-path`.